Nobility: Asia

-India, Pakistan, Bangladesh, and Nepal
+Indian subcontinent

-In the Indian subcontinent during the British Raj, many members of the nobility were elevated to royalty as they became the monarchs of their princely states and vice versa as many princely state rulers were reduced from royals to noble zamindars.
+Historically Rajputs formed a class of aristocracy associated with warriorhood, developing after the 10th century in the Indian subcontinent.
+During the Mughal era, a class of administrators known as Nawabs emerged who initially served as governors of provinces, later becoming independent.
+In the British Raj, many members of the nobility were elevated to royalty as they became the monarchs of their princely states, but as many princely state rulers were reduced from royals to noble zamindars.
 Hence, many nobles in the subcontinent had royal titles of Raja, Rai, Rana, Rao, etc. In Nepal, Kaji (काजी) was a title and position used by nobility of Gorkha Kingdom (1559–1768) and Kingdom of Nepal (1768–1846).
 Historian Mahesh Chandra Regmi suggests that Kaji is derived from Sanskrit word Karyi which meant functionary.
+Other noble and aristocratic titles were Thakur, Sardar, Jagirdar, Mankari, Dewan, Pradhan, Kaji, etc.

-Other noble and aristocratic titles were Thakur, Sardar, Jagirdar, Mankari, Dewan, Pradhan, Kaji etc.
+The Twenty-Sixth Amendment of the Constitution of India, passed in 1971, abolished all noble privileges within the Republic of India.

 China

-In East Asia the system was often modelled on imperial China, the leading culture.
+In East Asia, the system was often modeled on imperial China, the leading culture.
 Emperors conferred titles of nobility.
 Imperial descendants formed the highest class of ancient Chinese nobility, their status based upon the rank of the empress or concubine from which they descend maternally (as emperors were polygamous).
 Numerous titles such as Taizi (crown prince), and equivalents of "prince" were accorded, and due to complexities in dynastic rules, rules were introduced for Imperial descendants.
 The titles of the junior princes were gradually lowered in rank by each generation while the senior heir continued to inherit their father's titles.

 It was a custom in China for the new dynasty to ennoble and enfeoff a member of the dynasty which they overthrew with a title of nobility and a fief of land so that they could offer sacrifices to their ancestors, in addition to members of other preceding dynasties.

 China had a feudal system in the Shang and Zhou dynasties, which gradually gave way to a more bureaucratic one beginning in the Qin dynasty (221 BC).
 This continued through the Song dynasty, and by its peak power shifted from nobility to bureaucrats.

 This development was gradual and generally only completed in full by the Song dynasty.
 In the Han dynasty, for example, even though noble titles were no longer given to those other than the emperor's relatives, the fact that the process of selecting officials was mostly based on a vouching system by current officials as officials usually vouched for their own sons or those of other officials meant that a de facto aristocracy continued to exist.
 This process was further deepened during the Three Kingdoms period with the introduction of the Nine-rank system.